 In 2012, the Supervisory Board mostly focused its monitoring and consulting activities on business operations and investments by the business segments.
 The Supervisory Board furthermore thoroughly reviewed and discussed all other significant business activities with the Management Board.
 One main consulting focus was on acquisitions, for example, the public takeover offer to the shareholders of RHÖN-KLINIKUM AG as well as the acquisition of Fenwal Holdings, Inc. by Fresenius Kabi.
 In addition, the Supervisory Board delegated authority regarding the exercise of the Supervisory Board's participation rights and reservations of the requirement of approval regarding the May 2012 capital increase to a Committee which was formed for this purpose.
 Accordingly, in May 2012, the Committee consented to the resolution of the Management Board regarding the use of the Authorized Capital I in the amount of €13.8 million, the exclusion of the shareholder's subscription rights and the determination of the issue price.
-The Supervisory Board was informed about conducting the capital increase.
-The Supervisory Board discussed in detail the 2013 budget and the midterm planning of the Fresenius Group.
-It also focused on the research and development strategies of the business segments.
+The Supervisory Board was informed about conducting the Capital increase on the research and development strategies of the business segments.
 At its meetings and within the Audit Committee, the Supervisory Board also kept itself regularly informed about the Group's risk situation and risk management activities as well as compliance.